johncclayton/electric/src/app/src/services/OPERATIONS.md

 - **Alarms**
   - We want to sound an alarm when charging (discharge, store, balance) completes.
   - This should happen regardless if the user started the operation on the charger, or if it was done via the UI.
+  - It should include all status text like "Charging...", "Blancing ..." etc (which isn't in the UI right now)
 - **Reslient operations**: The UI should try to reach a state with some ... persistence.
-Main example is the 'stop' operation, which has at least 2 parts.
+Most important example is the 'stop' operation, which has at least 2 parts.
 'Stop' should be performed until the charger enters the 'not doing anything at all' state.
+  - Not sure this needs to happen for other operations?
 - **Auto Stop**: When doing balance, charge, discharge or store, we want to automatically sound an alarm when the operation is complete.
   - State 40 means 'done'
   - Find previous state, and notify an alarm for that state